fpaupier/py-spy/README.md

 pip install py-spy
 ```

-You can also download prebuilt binaries from the [GitHub Releases
+You can also download prebuilt binaries from the _Releases Page_.
-Page](https://github.com/benfred/py-spy/releases).
-This includes binaries for ARM and FreeBSD,
+This includes binaries for ARM and FreeBSD, which can't be installed using pip.
-which can't be installed using pip.
-If you're a Rust user, py-spy can also be installed with: ```cargo install py-spy```.
-On Arch Linux, [py-spy is in AUR](https://aur.archlinux.org/packages/py-spy/) and can be
-installed with ```yay -S py-spy```.

 ## Usage